 Access to the Collection

-In the VU Library Catalogue all items in the collection have the prefix FTS COWEN COLL. before the shelf number.
+In the library catalogue, these items have the prefix FTS COWEN COLL. before the shelf number.